abhishek61067/Portfolio-2026/README.md

+A modern authentication and authorization with featuers including refresh tokens, protected routes, role based access control and oauth social logins built for enterprise level integration.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.